 The API will introduce several new concepts for those who are familiar with the legacy API.

 Where the legacy conversion tracking API is concerned with "conversion IDs" and "conversion labels," the API is concerned with "app events" in a generic sense.
 In the legacy API integration, the syntactic mapping between app events and AdWords app conversion events is handled in the third-party analytics systems via their respective configuration panels.
 The legacy integration hence requires the generation of said "conversion IDs" and "conversion labels" in AdWords followed by a mapping in the third-party system.

 The API, however, allows consumers to forward app events by name, atomically, to AdWords.
 With this, advertisers can begin tracking conversions externally without additional required setup in AdWords.

 All consumers of the API will need to generate a developer token.
 The purpose of the developer token is to restrict and control access to the API, and this token will function as a static shared secret.
 A consumer of the API will always use the same developer token to sign all app conversion tracking and remarketing requests, regardless of which app they are creating a request on behalf of.
 When filling out your application for a token, please make sure that you indicate the token will be used for the "App conversions and remarketing API".
+Note that you need to complete the developer token application process by clicking on "Apply for Basic Access".
+You can check your current access level in the AdWords API center within AdWords.
 Also, if you use the AdWords API for other reporting or campaign management functionalities, you'll need to create a separate Manager account and developer token for use with this API.